lukebemish/lukebemish.github.io/_posts/2025-09-10-gradle-dependencies-part-3.md

 }
 ```

-This allows us to work with custom attributes and artifact transforms in a similar fashion to how `artifactType` works, by coupling default values for them to artifact types.
+This allows us to work with custom attributes and artifact transforms similarly to how `artifactType` works, by coupling default values for them to artifact types.
 Note an important caveat though: we will still be unable to resolve an artifact for a component that only provides a variant with `com.example.transformed=false` and none with `com.example.transformed=true`:

 ```
 > Could not resolve all files for configuration ':runtimeClasspath'.